By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this guide covering Fuerteventura airport accident claims.

 The Fuerteventura Airport facilities, such as shops and restaurants, need to ensure they comply with the standards and practices expected of them.
 A prime example of this would be in relation to food allergies.
 The Food Standard Agency lists 14 common allergens that dining establishments need to correctly be aware of and label accordingly.
 This is also echoed by the EU Food Information for Consumers Regulation (EU FIC), which states that those who sell food, whether it is prepacked, loosely sold, or sold in a restaurant, should label their products accordingly.
 A failure to do so could result in a serious, if not fatal allergic reaction.

-Baggage reclaim areas within an airport are often hectic areas with lots of people crowded in a tight space. , sometimes an incident at the baggage reclaim could cause an injury.
+Baggage reclaim areas within an airport are often hectic areas with lots of people crowded in tight spaces. , sometimes an incident at the baggage reclaim could cause an injury.

 There are also some cases where your personal belongings could become damaged or lost.
 If that is the case, then you could have grounds to make a claim under the Montreal Convention (1999).
 The treaty was created to give accountability to airlines and airports.
 This applies to the safety and well-being of visitors/passengers, but also, their luggage and personal belongings.
 So if your luggage has been lost or damaged, then you could make a claim.
 The Montreal Convention also applies to those who experience a passenger injury on a plane.